opendatateam/udata/docs/develop.md

 # Development

-There is many way to intall a development environement for uData.
+There are many ways to intall a development environment for uData.
-The prefered one is to use virtualenv and Docker/Docker-Compose.
+To get up and running fast, we recommand to use virtualenv and Docker/Docker-Compose.

 ## System dependencies